telliott99/Pi/named_files/bad-links.md

 >>>
 ```

+The ``?`` means to match *zero* or more of the preceeding character.

 As I say, I'm not that swift with this.
-In some cases things didn't work, and I couldn't figure it out quickly enough, so I fall back on old methods like:
+In some cases things didn't work, and I couldn't figure it out quickly enough, so I fall back on old standards like:

 ```
 >>> s = '<img src="../super/fn.png" ... />'